Blog Best practices

 PlatformModularityDeveloper license & APIsAI/AutomationCore business useStandout modulesDeployment

-HES LoanBoxHighYesYesBanks, Alt lenders, SME lenders, FintechOrigination, servicing, collectionsCloud
+HES LoanBoxHighYesYesBanks, Alt lenders, SME lenders, FintechOrigination, servicing, collectionsCloud/On-prem

 ICE Mortgage EncompassMedium (Salesforce-based configuration)YesYesMortgage lenders (IMBs, banks, credit unions)Strong submodules in analyticsCloud